andriesfc/result-for-kotlin/guide/basic-usags.md

 ### A Solution POC

+#### Scope

+1. Demonstrate rich domain modeling of error.
+2. Demonstrate how errors have a local specific error code message.
+3. Demonstrate how some errors may also provide error messages targeting developers in locale specific manner.
+4. Demonstrate how error codes can be thrown via the POC api exception.
+5. Demonstrate how to extend error model within the POC
+6. Demonstrate the **only** the following use case:
+   - Converting Plain text only to PDF document

+#### Approach

 We introduce the notion of `ConversionError`.
 Each conversion failure will be identified by an error code.
 This will allow us to not only to quickly identify such errors in stack traces, error messages etc, but more importantly fulfills two very important requirements:

 1. It provides locale specific error messages which are client facing.